Posted in

 Previously: Install Netscape Navigator 4.04 for Windows 3.11

-Set up an internet connection for DOSBox-X and Windows 3.11
+Set up an NE2000 for internet connection in DOSBox-X and Windows 3.11

 You have to install the SLiRP library on Linux, on Debian 12 you just run sudo apt install libslirp0.